Drug epidemic claims another young life

-A 2015 Edison High graduation, she had been active in majorettes, drama, band, Chargerettes and Baton Academy Twirlers of Norwalk.
+A 2015 Edison High graduate, she had been active in majorettes, drama, band, Chargerettes and Baton Academy Twirlers of Norwalk.

-But she also struggled with drug addition.
+But she also struggled with drug addiction.
 And on Thursday, it took the life of this 20-year-old woman — one of many young residents who have suffered a drug-related death in this area during the past several years.

 Cooley’s obituary, provided by Evans Funeral Home in Norwalk, included this message: “Her family wants to express to her friends that when you know something is wrong, even at the risk of losing a friendship, please reach out and speak out.
 Emily struggled with drug addiction, and even after a year in a Florida rehabilitation center she returned back to her hometown familiar friends, and overdosed.”